 Recommendations

-The Toyota 4Runner outsold the Lincoln Aviator by almost 8 to one during 2023.
+The Toyota 4Runner outsold the Lincoln Aviator by almost four to one during 2024.